Eric0052/eric0052.github.io/blog/How-to-Quickly-Build-a-Personal-Website-Using-AI.md.md

 ---

 ## 3. Ask ChatGPT to Polish Your Requirements
-Even if you know what you want, you’re not a frontend engineer.
+Even if you know what you want, you’re not a professional frontend engineer.
 Your requirements are probably vague or inconsistent.

 Give your rough ideas to ChatGPT and let it: